 - Two are already FDA-approved: astemizole and clofazimine.

-- Four worked synergistically, including an antimalarial drug that has reached Phase 3 trial.
+- Four worked synergistically, including an antimalarial drug reaching the Phase 3 trial.

 Vaccine

 On Dec.
-11, 2020, the FDA provided an emergency use authorization (EUA) in the U.S. for the Pfizer-BioNTech COVID-19 vaccine.
-Within seven days, that organization additionally provided an EUA to a vaccine developed by Moderna.
-Johnson and Johnson's single shot vaccine was allowed EUA in February, 2021.
+11, 2020, the FDA granted an emergency use authorization (EUA) in the U.S. for the Pfizer-BioNTech COVID-19 vaccine.
+Within seven days, that organization also granted an EUA to a vaccine developed by Moderna.
+Johnson and Johnson's single-shot vaccine was granted an EUA in February 2021.

 The British government supported and started to give the Pfizer vaccine on Dec.
 8, 2020.
-Vaccines created in China and Russia are currently likewise being given in a few different countries.
+Vaccines created in China and Russia are likewise being given in several countries.

-Both the Pfizer and Moderna vaccines require two doses, taken half a month apart while J and J is only a single shot.
-Health care workers and the elderly were initially given priority in getting the vaccines; however by May 2021, the vaccines were made accessible to anybody over 12 years old.
+Healthcare workers and the elderly were initially given priority in getting the vaccines; however, by May 2021, the vaccines were made accessible to anybody over 12 years old.

 Prevention